pharo-iot/PharoThings/README.md

 ```
 It will turn the led on when the button is pressed.

 Now if you save the image this process will continue working after Pharo restart.
-And the button on your board will turn the led on every time you press the button.

 All videos above show persistence in live.